mehulagg/gitlab_test/doc/administration/geo/replication/troubleshooting.md

 sudo gitlab-ctl reconfigure
 ```

-This will increase the timeout to three hours (10800 seconds).
+This will increase the timeout to four hours (14400 seconds).
 Choose a time
 long enough to accommodate a full clone of your largest repositories.

 ### New LFS objects are never replicated